 - Establishing Identity, and

-This has huge implications because, worldwide, the financial services market is the largest sector of industry by market capitalization.
-Replacing even a fraction of this with a Blockchain system would result in a huge disruption of the financial services industry, but also a massive increase in efficiencies.
+This has enormous implications worldwide because the financial sector is the largest sector by market capitalization.
+Replacing even a fraction of this using blockchain ecosystem would result in a massive disruption of the financial industry.

-A legal scholar and a cryptographer, Nick Szabo, in 1944, that this aforementioned decentralized ledger could be used for smart contracts.
-Also called self-executing contracts, Blockchain contracts, or digital contracts could be converted to computer code, replicated and stored on the system.
+Also called self-executing contracts, smart contracts could be converted into computer code, replicated and stored on the system.
 They are then supervised by the network of computers that run the Blockchain.

 Smart contracts while preventing the indulgence of a middleman help in exchange of money, property, shares, or anything else of value with utmost transparency and in a conflict-free way.

 Compare the technology to a vending machine.
 Ordinarily, one would go to a notary, or a lawyer and pay the fees for a document to get prepared.
-Nut with smart contracts, you just need to drop a coin into the vending machine (i.e. ledger), and the document will get prepared.
+You just need to drop a coin into the vending machine (i.e. ledger), and the document will get prepared.

 Hindrances in the Application of Blockchain